Shard-Labs/PoLido-docs/docs/contracts/node-operators-registry.md

 ### stopOperator()

-Disable the node operator with given id
+Disable the node operator with given id.
+It requires operator status equal to be ACTIVE or INACTIVE

 ```sol
 function stopOperator(uint256 _operatorId)